Woman Tased, charged with trespassing for refusing to leave after mask incident at middle school football game

 Smith was then able to place Kitts under arrest and walked her out of the stadium with help from another officer.
 Police said she tried to pull away while being escorted out.

 Kitts was charged with criminal trespassing and released from the scene.
-Additional charges are pending against Kitts and another woman.
+She was later charged with resisting arrest as well.

+Coyler was also charged in the incident.
+Police said she is facing a charge of obstructing official business.

 Video of the incident spread online Wednesday after it happened.